mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-17.md

     End
     Callback

 The Callback does not necessarily execute exactly after 5 seconds.

 Sometimes it might take longer.
-But why does this happen?
+But why does this happen ?

 **Reason?**